Yelp/kafka-utils/README.md

 ## License

-Kafka-Tools is licensed under the Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0
+Kafka-Utils is licensed under the Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0

 ## Contributing

-Everyone is encouraged to contribute to Kafka-Tools by forking the [Github repository](http://github.com/Yelp/kafka-utils) and making a pull request or opening an issue.
+Everyone is encouraged to contribute to Kafka-Utils by forking the [Github repository](http://github.com/Yelp/kafka-utils) and making a pull request or opening an issue.